benhutchison/GettingWorkDoneWithExtensibleEffects/exerciseReader/README.md

 ### :pencil: _Write Code_

-Extend the use of the Reader effect to `PathScan.takeTopN` and `FileSize.ofFile`.
+Extend the use of the Reader effect to `takeTopN` and `FileSize.ofFile`.
 Both of these methods should be converted
 to:

 - Accept a type parameter `R` and one of the member typeclasses (`_filesystem` and `_config`) denoting the dependency they